Choi Kyoung-rok: Club career

 Previously having played football for the Ajou University team, Choi moved to Germany and joined FC St. Pauli in 2014.
 While still playing for the club's under-19 team, in January 2014, he extended his expiring contract until 2015 including a one-year extension option.
 From this moment on, he also participated in the first team's training.

 Choi made his 2.
 Bundesliga debut for St. Pauli's first team on 6 April 2015 in a match against Fortuna Düsseldorf, scoring a brace within the first 16 minutes of the game.

 In May 2018, Karlsruher SC, newly relegated to the 3.
 Liga, announced Choi would join for the 2018–19 season having agreed a three-year contract until 2021.

+In January 2024, Choi joined K League 1 club Gwangju FC.